 Company Research and Profiles:

 In order to keep up-to-date and/or prepare for your interviews, keep these books and journals in mind.
+Also keep abreast of key industry sources such as Mary Meeker's annual Internet Trends Report.

 Tech Interview Books: